Service delivery functions

 - facilitate the involvement of Child Safety by acting as a link between the secondary and tertiary services sector.

 The PCPP works collaboratively with local government and non-government service providers to support earlier and more effective intervention with children and families who have been referred for help.
-They provide consultancy and advice to FaCC and IFS services on child protection matters, as well as education on statutory child protection system processes and responsibilities.
+They provide consultancy and advice to Family and Child Connect and intensive family support services on child protection matters, as well as education on statutory child protection system processes and responsibilities.

 Family group meeting convenor